-- Work authentically with constituencies most impacted by mass incarceration (with a particular interest in supporting groups led by those directly impacted by the system).
+- Work authentically with constituencies most impacted by mass incarceration (particularly those groups led by individuals directly impacted by the system).

 - Engage in bail reform efforts that advance decarcertion and are connected to a broader and holistic vision of reform.
 The Fund will consider requests for support both to advance policy reforms and to ensure effective implementation of reforms already adopted.

 - Are based in jurisdictions with momentum and strong partnerships among groups.